-Need help with your career transition, work performance, or another career goal?
-Hiring a professional, certified career coach can be a great first step to achieving your goals, whether it’s finding your dream job, improving your job search, or enhancing your career performance.
+Need career help?
+Hiring a certified career coach can be a great investment in yourself to achieve your goals, whether it’s finding your dream job, conducting a job search, or long term professional development.

 What’s the best way to choose a career coach?
-When you’re in the market for a career coach, it’s a good idea to choose a firm that is experienced, has a process and materials that will help support your journey and is flexible to meet your needs.
+It’s a good idea to choose a group that is experienced, has a process and materials that will help support your journey, and is flexible to meet your needs.
 We have been in the industry since 2002.

-Here are some questions we suggest you ask your prospective coach:
+Here are some questions we suggest you ask your prospective coaching firm:

-1) Experience: How many years of and/or hours of coaching experience do you have?
+1) Experience: How many years of coaching experience do you have?

 Being a good coach doesn’t mean you’ve had to be coaching for a certain amount of time necessarily, but it’s important to find someone who has a certain amount of experience with the goals you’re looking for help with.
-This can mean a certain number of hours working with clients, personal experience going through some of the same challenges you have had, or experience working with other clients in your same situation.
+This can mean a certain number of years working as a coach, personal experience going through some of the same challenges you have had, or experience working with other clients in your same situation.

 2) Process: Do you have a process or methodology for helping your clients and what does it entail?